Spectral gap and stability for groups and non-local games: Preliminaries

 Some of the results in this subsection are probably well-known (except for Lemma~\ref{lem:GowersHatami_subgroup} that seems to be new), but we do not know whether they appear explicitely in the litterature.
 A form of the following theorem appears for example in \cite{vidickPauliBraiding}.
 The case $p=\infty$ is contained in \cite{MR3867328}, which was itself a generalization of \cite{MR3733361}.
 For unitary groups replaced by permutation groups, similar results also appear in \cite{beckerChapman}.
 The results of \cite{MR3867328} and \cite{beckerChapman} are also valid for amenable discrete groups.

 Following the terminology in \cite{MR3867328}, we call a unitarily invariant semi-norm on $\cM_\infty$ any semi-norm that is defined on an ideal of $\cM_\infty$ and that is invariant by left and right multiplication by unitaries, and that is by convention put to be equal to $\infty$ outside of this ideal.
-Later, we will only use the $2$-norm. \begin{theorem} Let $G$ be a finite group, $1 \leq p < \infty$ and $\varphi:G \to \cU(\cM)$ be a map.
+Later, we will only use the $2$-norm.
+Note that we do not ask that the ideal contains $\cM$. \begin{theorem} Let $G$ be a finite group, $1 \leq p < \infty$ and $\varphi:G \to \cU(\cM)$ be a map.
 Let $\|\cdot\|$ be a unitarily invariant semi-norm on $\cM_\infty$.
 Assume that

 Then there is a projection $P \in \cM_\infty$, a unitary representation $\pi: G \to \cU(P\cM_\infty P)$ and an isometry $w \in P \cM_\infty 1_\cM$ such that